-While the sauna and steam room share many of the same benefits, one of these options is less expensive with more customization options.
-To give you a transparent idea of the difference between the two, here is more information on the small indoor sauna vs the steam room and the pros and cons of both.
+While saunas and steam rooms share many similar benefits, one of these options is less expensive to own and offers more customization options.
+To give you a transparent idea of the important differences between the two, we have put together this article on small indoor saunas vs steam rooms, and the pros and cons of each.

-THE DIFFERENCE BETWEEN THE SMALL INDOOR SAUNA AND THE STEAM ROOM
+THE DIFFERENCES BETWEEN A SMALL INDOOR SAUNA AND A STEAM ROOM

-While both the traditional sauna and the steam room are heated by steam, they provide a different type of heat.
+While a traditional sauna can be turned into a steam room of sorts, small indoor saunas and steam rooms have a multitude of differences between them, and each provides a different type of heat.
 Here are the specifics on how they differ:

-Your cardiovascular system benefits from both the sauna and the steam room.
-Not only will your circulation get better, but you will have lower blood pressure.
-Your heart health will improve.
-Broken skin tissue will heal easier as well.
+Your cardiovascular system will benefit from either the sauna or the steam room.
+Not only will your blood circulation improve, but you will also find that you have lower blood pressure after a session.
+The health of your heart will improve, and any broken skin tissue will heal faster, as well.

 LOWER BLOOD PRESSURE

-While relaxing in your session, whether it’s a steam room or sauna, your body releases a hormone - aldosterone.
-This helps with regulating your blood pressure.
-As you bask in therapeutic bliss, your blood pressure will decrease.
-This is why your body feels so relaxed afterward.
+While you are relaxing in either a steam room or a sauna, your body releases a hormone called aldosterone, which helps with regulating your blood pressure.
+As you bask in therapeutic bliss, your blood pressure will decrease, which is why your body feels so relaxed afterwards.